 Investors can mine it, and the Cardano network allows digital currency mining of ADA tokens through its new proof-of-stake algorithm, called Ouroboros.

 The algorithm eliminates the need for a resource-intensive proof-of-work protocol, which poses an obstacle to scaling up mining operations for many other blockchain-based digital currencies.
 Bitcoin has struggled with this limitation.

-Some sites distribute ADA token fragments every hour, only for completing simple verification codes, downloading mobile apps, and completing short surveys.
+Some sites distribute ADA token fragments every hour, only to complete simple verification codes, download mobile apps, and complete short surveys.

 How Does Cardano (ADA) Work?

 Cardano (ADA) built two infrastructure layers, the Cardano Settlement Layer (CSL) and the Cardano Compute Layer (CCL).

 The Settlement layer is the ledger where users transfer Cardano (ADA) between accounts and where transactions are recorded.